Using Your Homebrew-Modded Nintendo Wii

 Manual Install to SD Card

-For a curated list of homebrew apps, check out our friends at http://wiibrew.org/wiki/List_of_homebrew_applications
+For a curated list of Homebrew apps, check out our friends at http://wiibrew.org/wiki/List_of_homebrew_applications .

-- Extract the downloaded .zip (or sometimes .rar or .7z) file.
+- Extract the downloaded .zip (or .rar / .7z) file.

 Installing Games & Playing Backups

-- Insert a game disc in to the Wii
+- Insert a game disc into the Wii.

-- Launch USB Loader GX
+- Launch USB Loader GX.

 Restoring to Factory Settings